Skip to content

 # Example 2

-# Executing a 2D image processing Skill
+# Executing a 2D object detection Skill

 image=image,